-- Between CY 2000 and CY 2019, estimated personal income in Michigan grew at an average annual rate of 2.6%.
-However, since CY 2000, revenue generated from Michigan's major taxes as a percent of personal income has generally declined. - Sales tax revenue has grown since FY 2000, albeit at a slower rate than for personal income until recently when collections from remote purchases increased due to the Wayfair decision.
+- Between CY 2000 and CY 2022, estimated personal income in Michigan grew at an average annual rate of 2.9%.
+However, since CY 2000, revenue generated from Michigan's major taxes as a percent of personal income has generally declined. - Sales tax revenue has grown since FY 2000, albeit generally at a slower rate than for personal income.
+That trend has eroded somewhat during the pandemic as consumers purchased more taxable goods and fewer services.
 Tobacco taxes are decreasing as tobacco use becomes less prevalent. - The individual income tax revenue has shown the most volatility, partially because of fluctuations in withholding and estimated payments.
-Revenue increases since FY 2012 can be partially attributed to the taxation of most retirement income. - As previously noted, business taxes have declined in absolute terms since FY 2012 because of existing certificated MEGA credits as well as the replacement of the MBT with the CIT. - Despite the sharp decline in property values beginning in FY 2008, statewide property taxes as a percent of personal income have remained relatively stable.
+Revenue increases since FY 2012 can be partially attributed to the taxation of most retirement income. - As previously noted, business taxes have declined in absolute terms since FY 2012 because of existing certificated credits as well as the replacement of the MBT with the CIT. - Despite the sharp decline in property values beginning in FY 2008, statewide property taxes as a percent of personal income have remained relatively constant.